saketadhau/academic-kickstart/content/author/admin/_index.md

 +++

 I am currently a Ph.D. candidate at the Norwegian University of  Science and Technology, (NTNU) under the supervision of Sigurd Skogestad.
-I will be working on the project "Intelligent use of data for process optimization using machine learning" which is financed by the Norwegian research council through the IKTPLUSS program.
+I will be working on the project "Intelligent use of data for process optimization using machine learning".